dh0072/GSoC---2018/Weekly Meeting.md

   Next:
     Use Sphnix to create HTML and PDF output
-    Update blog about using logging instead of print to output a message
+    Update blog about using logging instead of print to output a message June 13
+June 13
+  Topic discussed:
+    Phase 1 evaluation
+    Phase 2 work period
+  Current progress:
+    Tested the program and fixed some small bugs Solved code consistency problem like to use lowercase other than camelcase Used built-in python package instead of external python package
+  Next:
+    Finish code cleanup
+    Convert the output to Markdown
+    Package code and then merge it to public RTEMS repo
 ```